ashpak81/ashpak81/README.md

 🎓 I completed my graduation from Pune University.

-💼 I have 6 months of working experience as a Software Developer at Sagitech Solutions.

 🌱 I’m currently learning:
 - AWS
 - Data Structures and Algorithms (DSA)